MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 #### Step 2: Upload the extension package

 Use the **Packages** page to upload the zip file of your extension package.
-You are only able to upload one package at a time.
-You are not able to proceed with the submission if the package upload is not successful at this page.
+You're only able to upload one package at a time.
+You can't continue with the submission if the package upload isn't successful on this page.

 Upload the package by either dragging the package to the upload field, or by selecting **Browse your files**.
 Once the package is uploaded, your package is validated.
 Once validation succeeds, review the extension details, select **Next** to proceed.
 If there are validation errors, resolve the issues and try uploading again.